Update: 10/19/18 - The CDI program is currently on hold. For questions, please contact firstname.lastname@example.org.

 How does CLEAR CDI work?

 CLEAR CDI 2017 consists of two fully online 3-week sessions with optional face-to-face events.
 Participants may apply to participate in one or both of the three-week courses.
-In each course, participants will complete outcomes via Blackboard, Google Drive, and Slack, an online, private group communication tool that will allow participants to communicate with fellow UNT educators and the CLEAR CDI team.
+In each course, participants will complete outcomes via Canvas, Google Drive, and Slack, an online, private group communication tool that will allow participants to communicate with fellow UNT educators and the CLEAR CDI team.
 Each week of the 3-week period will involve completing a module with a series of assignments and assessments ranging from individual activities to group work with other participants.
 All modules and assignments will be available from the beginning of the course, but participants will have scheduled group assignments.

 The first course will run May 30, 2017 to June 20, 2017.
 This course is for participants who are either designing a new course for UNT or want to completely redesign a currently existing course.
 Course Design Part I consists of the following outcomes: